jbarnes850/near-ai-agent-studio/README.md

 1. Evaluates proposals based on its expertise
 2. Provides a confidence score with its decision
 3. Explains its reasoning

+Each agent votes with a confidence score, and only opportunities meeting the minimum consensus thresholds (configurable via SwarmConfig) are executed.
+This distributed agent decision-making helps prevent individual agent biases and reduces risk through swarm intelligence.

 ## ⚡️ Quick Start